apache/doris/docs/en/sql-reference/sql-statements/Data Definition/CREATE TABLE.md

        Dynamic_partition.
 Enable: specifies whether dynamic partitioning at the table level is enabled

        Dynamic_partition.
-Time_unit: used to specify the time unit for dynamically adding partitions, which can be selected as DAY, WEEK, and MONTH.
+Time_unit: used to specify the time unit for dynamically adding partitions, which can be selected as HOUR, DAY, WEEK, and MONTH.
+                                     Attention: When the time unit is HOUR, the data type of partition column cannot be DATE.

        Dynamic_partition.
 End: used to specify the number of partitions created in advance